KyleM157/jettywatch/index.markdown

 | 16:39  | L      |          0.02 |
 | 23:01  | H      |          3.83 |

 Too early to make calls, but this could be fairly fun.
 It's not the best swell direction for our region and it'll definitely be better further south.
 That said, the afternoon session looks pretty good.
 Models have been pretty consistently predicting swell to peak in the afternoon around 4pm.
-That said, anytime after noon/wind swtich should be fun.
+That said, anytime after noon/wind switch should be fun.

 The wind forecast is still up in the air (it'll be offshore; strength is in question) and I could see swell numbers moving around a little bit.
 Wind will once again be moderately strong but given the easterly swell direction, may be helpful.